Mentoring Academic-Research Careers (MARC)

 The MARC program is an online e-mentoring program based on mentoring topics related to fostering successful academic research careers (e.g., scholarly publishing, grant writing, setting up a lab, developing coursework, and negotiating start up packages, etc.).
 Participants are matched and engage in a 9-month mentoring relationship.
 Protégés and mentors are matched on broad criteria related to career development and not necessarily on topical areas of expertise.
 Mentoring pairs are free to continue their mentoring relationship beyond the 9-month period.
 Additional features of the program include an online community, webinars featuring topics related to academic research careers, and an ASHA Convention networking event.
 Preference is given to applicants at institutions located in the United States.

-- individual is currently enrolled in a PhD degree program in CSD
+- currently enrolled in a PhD degree program in CSD

-- junior faculty with 0–6 years of teaching and research experience or who are below the level of associate professor
+- junior faculty with 0–6 years of teaching and research experience or below the level of associate professor

-MARC Mentor must meet any one of the eligibility requirements
+MARC Mentors must meet any one of the following eligibility requirements:

-- junior faculty with 0–6 years of teaching and research experience, or who are below the level of associate professor, may serve as mentors to PhD students and post-doctoral fellows.
+- junior faculty with 0–6 years of teaching and research experience, or below the level of associate professor, may serve as mentors to PhD students and postdoctoral fellows

 - associate professor